-“If their businesses are growing and need capital, small-business owners often put all available liquidity into the business, leaving them unable to save or invest for other financial planning goals,” says Eleanor Blayney, certified financial planner (CFP) and president of Directions for Women, which trains financial advisers and strengthens their relationships with female clients.
+“If their businesses are growing and need capital, small-business owners often put all available liquidity into the business, leaving them unable to save or invest for other financial planning goals,” says Eleanor Blayney, certified financial planner (CFP) and volunteer with the CFP Board Center for Financial Planning.

-They also are likely to start saving for their financial goals later than the average person, says Sara Stanich, CFP at Raymond James Financial Services Inc. “They may have been putting all their extra cash into the business, especially in the early years, leaving little or no cash available to set aside for the future.”
+Entrepreneurs also are likely to start saving for their financial goals later than the average person, says Sara Stanich, CFP and founder of Cultivating Wealth.
+“They may have been putting all their extra cash into the business, especially in the early years, leaving little or no cash available to set aside for the future,” she continues.

-Ironically, putting your business first can doom its future.
-“Failing to do the financial planning for [yourself and your family] puts the business itself at risk,” Blayney says.
+Ironically, putting your business first can doom its future, according to Blayney.
+“Failing to do the financial planning for [yourself and your family] puts the business itself at risk,” she says.
 “The personal planning is every bit as important as the business planning, and in many ways the two are integrally related.”

-The good news is it’s never too late to start planning personal financial goals.
+The good news is it’s never too late for entrepreneurs to start planning personal financial goals.
 “Just as you have a business plan to run your business, don’t neglect having your own personal financial plan.
-Think of it as a road map,” says Stephen L. Williams, a CFP and vice president of Financial Planning Strategy at BMO Private Bank.
+Think of it as a road map,” says Stephen L. Williams, CFP.
 “Some assumptions may not be accurate, but when you have a plan in place, you can make adjustments and changes on an annual basis.”

 To start developing your personal financial road map, Stanich says to “think about where you want to be in five, 10 or 20 years.
 What will it take to get there?”

-If you haven’t already purchased your own humble abode, you may think the dream of home ownership is beyond reach.
-But buying a home gives you a valuable asset that can potentially be a tool for financing your business one day, and purchasing one may not be as hard as you think.
+If you haven’t already purchased your own humble abode, you may think the dream of homeownership is beyond your reach.
+But buying a home gives you a valuable asset that can potentially be used as a tool for financing your business.
+Purchasing one may not be as hard as you think.

-One common mistake small-business owners make—mingling their business and personal finances—can be a major stumbling block to home ownership, however.
+One mistake business owners make—mingling their business and personal finances—can be a stumbling block to homeownership, however.
 “Small-business owners especially tend to do this in the early years of the business, and it really confuses the financial picture,” Stanich says.
-Separating business and personal bank accounts is essential to building both your business and your personal credit rating and income records.
+Separating business and personal bank accounts is essential to building both your business and personal credit rating and income records.

-Another common error to avoid: over-minimizing your income.
+Another error to avoid: over-minimizing your income.
 Stanich explains that many entrepreneurs make every expense a business expense so they can show no or little income on tax returns.
-That can bite you when you can’t qualify for a mortgage because of a low income history, she warns.
+That can come back to bite you when you can’t qualify for a mortgage because of a low income history, she warns.

-It’s also important to maintain a stable income if possible, even if your business’s sales fluctuate.
+It’s also important to maintain a stable income if possible, even if your business’ sales fluctuate.
 “Lenders want to see a stable income on your tax returns over several years,” Stanich says.
 “That can be a challenge for business owners.”
-Once your business is profitable, figure out how much income you need to support a comfortable lifestyle and stick with it.
+Once your business is profitable, figure out how much income you need to support a comfortable lifestyle and stick to it.